Scarpa Alien RS Review

 Our Analysis and Test Results

 The Alien RS is a skimo race boot that can be used every day, or it is an everyday ski boot that can be used at skimo race pace.
 This "blurring of the lines" will tickle some's fancy, for sure.
+For high-tempo ski touring and ski mountaineering, the Alien RS is unparalleled.
+Aficionados of this type of skiing are increasing in number and passion.
+Their gear is only now keeping pace.
+The Alien RS is the expression of this community's desires.

-This is the best uphill boot we tested, bar none.
 The range of motion is spectacular.
 The friction within that range of motion is virtually zero.
 In automobile design, people talk about technology "trickling down" from the race industry.
 That is exactly what has happened with the Scarpa Alien RS.
 This boot tours better than the skimo race boots of five years ago.
 Current race boots, of course, are even less inhibited than the Alien, but not by much.

 We like light boots for all-day efforts, extensive booting, and technical climbing while ski mountaineering.
 The Alien RS excels for all of those things.
 If weight is not as big a concern for you, you have numerous other options in our test.

 Uphill performance and weight are diametrically opposed to downhill performance.
 Making boots excel on the up, by stripping away materials and using more carbon fiber and reducing friction at the cuff, inherently compromises downhill performance.
 The Alien RS scores near the bottom of our charts in downhill performance.
 To use these, a skier will have to have excellent downhill fundamental ski technique.
 With that excellent technique, though, making lightweight boots work is an excellent challenge and exercise.
 It is less forgiving of sloppiness, so certain aspects of downhill technique are refined by lightweight boots.
 For high-speed, big skis (in length and width), we hesitate to give hard and fast boot recommendations.
-Our test team used the Alien RS, and has used similar boots on skis well over 100mm underfoot.
+Our test team used the Alien RS, and has used similar boots, on skis well over 100mm underfoot.
 With super serious skiing the Alien RS is limited in performance.
 There may even be safety concerns with using something like the RS in more high energy downhill skiing.

 Comfort and Fit